Volentix/volentix_contracts/.github/ISSUE_TEMPLATE.md

 ## Prerequisites

-- You am running the latest version
+- Am I running the latest version?
-- You checked the documentation and found no answer
+- Have I checked the documentation and found no answer?
-- You checked to make sure that this issue has not already been filed
+- Have I checked to make sure that this issue has not already been filed?

 ## Do Not